 Born and raised on BC powder, Brodie has spent the better part of his winters on skis.

 Born and raised on BC powder, Brodie has spent the better part of his winters exploring the mountains on skis.
 Brodie is looking to share his passion for the sport with others.
 In the summers you can find him hanging off a rope on one of the many peaks of the Canadian Rockies or working as a wood crafter from his home in the Blaeberry.

 Yuji came over to Canada from downtown Tokyo Japan in 2002.

-Jordan moved west for bigger mountains and deeper powder almost a decade ago.
+Jordan moved west for bigger mountains and deeper powder over a decade ago.

 Bryan Anderson’s first trip into Chatter Creek to guide was in 2011.

 Bryan Anderson’s first trip into Chatter Creek to guide was in 2011.
 He grew up water skiing and surfing on Vancouver Island and moved to the Rocky Mountains to ski patrol in 1992 where he met his future wife who was also a patroller.
 His first winter guiding cat skiing was in 1998 and has been heli, cat and touring folks in the mountains every winter since then.
 Bryan lives in Golden with his wife and two kids.
 Days off in the winter are spent chasing his two young kids through the trees at Kicking Horse Resort.
 He spent his summers as a whitewater rafting guide until retiring (except for the odd cameo) 10 years ago to work full time in his other trade as a Journeyman Carpenter.
 Spare time in the summer is spent loading up the dirt bikes, hooking up the trailer, ski boat, toys and heading to a lake with his family.
 He looks forward to his warm water surf and sand castle building vacation before his winter starts every year.